akuity/declarative-example/README.md

 The `Application` in the `bootstrap-app.yaml` manifest will also be deployed.
 It points to a folder containing other `Applications` and `ApplicationSets`, therefore automatically bootstrapping your Argo CD instance.

+The `Applications` deployed by the `bootstrap` `Application` may appear in an `Unknown` sync status due to the unavilable destination cluster at the time of creation.
+After completing the next step, they will eventually retry (up to 5 minutes) and sync successfully.
+You can speed this up by clicking refresh after the agent has become healthy on the cluster.

 ### Connect the clusters
 Provision an agent for the cluster named `kind`.
 ```